URGENT APPEAL TIMELINE: 72 hours for decision

 • Cardiovascular disease escalation

-Success rate: 93% with serial test results showing progression
+93% success with serial test results showing progression

 • Stable chronic conditions with adequate current treatment